 - 1. The pharmacy resident must abide by all provisions of the Pharmacy Resident Training Agreement (contract).
 Pharmacy residents are subject to probation or dismissal based on failure to meet obligations of the residency program and expectations as defined in the appointment agreement.
 Further, the resident will sign a copy of this training agreement stating that they have reviewed and understand the policy at the time that they sign their contractual agreement of employment with the residency program. - 2.
 Dismissal for failure to meet requirements of the residency program will be determined by the REC.
 Prior to dismissal, the REC will provide the resident a performance improvement plan (PIP) with specific guidelines and deadlines to fulfill and meet requirements.
 Failure to meet the adjusted deadlines will result in the dismissal of the resident from the program. - 3.
-If the pharmacy resident fails to successfully complete the Kentucky Pharmacy licensure examination by the deadline indicated in the residency training agreement (September 1st), the resident may be terminated from the program.
+If the pharmacy resident fails to successfully complete the Kentucky pharmacy licensure examination by the deadline indicated in the residency training agreement (September 1st), the resident may be terminated from the program.
 Dismissal for the failure to obtain licensure by the deadline will be enforced by the REC.
 The REC reserves the ability to adjust the deadline, allowing a one-time extension until October 1st to obtain licensure. - a.
+Resident schedule may be adjusted by the RPD to allow for non-patient care learning experiences during non-licensed period. - b.
 To complete residency training, PGY1/PGY2 residents must practice as a licensed pharmacist for 2/3 of residency training program (35 weeks of 52-week program).
-Failure to meet the adjusted deadline will result in the termination of resident's employment. - 4.
+Failure to meet the adjusted deadline will result in the termination of residents' employment. - 4.
 The pharmacy resident is also subject to the dismissal process that applies to all hospital employees with regard to adherence of all hospital, pharmacy, and residency policies.